Charisma University

 Charisma University is an institutional member of the American Council on Education (ACE).
-ACE member institutions have a historic commitment to adult learners.
-ACE is a recognized organization and a supporter of the Council for Higher Education Accreditation (CHEA).
 ACE is a member of the International Association of Universities (IAU).

-Charisma University is a member of the CHEA (Council for Higher Education Accreditation) International Quality Group (CIQG).
+Charisma University is a member of the Council for Higher Education Accreditation International Quality Group (CIQG).
 The CHEA International Quality Group (CIQG) advances the understanding of international quality assurance and promotes high-quality higher education through international accreditation bodies worldwide.
-The CHEA International Quality Group (CIQG) provides a database of recognized accreditation agencies globally.
-It is a non-profit, non-governmental association focused on U.S. and non-U.S. accreditation and higher education quality assurance worldwide.

 Accreditation

 Charisma University is recognized by the Turks and Caicos Islands Ministry of Education, Labour, Employment and Customer Service as a degree-granting institution for associate degree, Bachelor's degree, Master's degree, and the Doctorate along with Certificate programs.
 Ministry of Education, Labour, Employment and Customer Service is recognized by the Council for Higher Education Accreditation (CHEA).

 Charisma University is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 ACBSP accredits business, accounting, and business-related programs at the associate, baccalaureate, master, and doctorate degree levels worldwide.
 ACBSP is recognized by the Council for Higher Education Accreditation (CHEA).

-Charisma University is institutionally accredited by the Accreditation, Certification, and Quality Assurance Institute (ACQUIN).
+Charisma University is a member of the Transnational Association of Christian Colleges and Schools (TRACS) having been awarded Accredited Status as a Category IV institution by the TRACS Accreditation Commission on October 22, 2024.
+This status is effective as of July 1, 2024, and is good through June 30, 2029.
+TRACS's accreditation is recognized by both the U.S. Department of Education and CHEA.

-The German Accreditation Council recognizes ACQUIN.
-According to this council, system accreditation is the internal quality assurance system of a university.
-ACQUIN is a member of and is recognized by various international agencies such as: the European Association for Quality Assurance in Higher Education (ENQA), the European University Association (EUA), the Central Eastern European Network for Quality Assurance (CEENQA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Charisma University is also institutionally accredited by the Accreditation, Certification, and Quality Assurance Institute (ACQUIN).

 Charisma University is listed on the European Quality Assurance Register for Higher Education (EQAR).
 The European Quality Assurance Register for Higher Education (EQAR) is the European Association for Quality Assurance in Higher Education's (ENQA) and the European Higher Education Area's (EHEA) official register of QAAs, listing those that substantially comply with the ESG.

-Charisma University is listed in the collaborative International Association of Universities (IAU) and United Nations Educational, Scientific and Cultural Organization (UNESCO) World Higher Education Database (WHED).
-Charisma University's IAU Global WHED ID is: IAU-026987.
-The World Higher Education Database (WHED) is recognized as an official source of information on some 19,400 higher education institutions (HEIs) in 196 countries and territories by national higher education authorities, governmental agencies and/or national academic bodies at global level.
+Charisma University is listed in the collaborative International Association of Universities (IAU) and United Nations Educational, Scientific and Cultural Organization (UNESCO).